Interfaith marriage

-Interfaith marriage, sometimes called a "mixed marriage", is marriage between spouses professing different religions.
+Interfaith marriage, sometimes called interreligious marriage or mixed marriage, is marriage between spouses professing and being legally part of different religions.
 Although interfaith marriages are often established as civil marriages, in some instances they may be established as a religious marriage.
-This depends on religious doctrine of each of the two parties' religions; some prohibit interfaith marriage, and among others there are varying degrees of permissibility.
+This depends on the religious doctrine of each of the two parties' religions; some prohibit interfaith marriage, and among others there are varying degrees of permissibility.

-Several major religions are mute on the issue, and still others allow it with requirements for ceremony and custom.
-For ethno-religious groups, resistance to interfaith marriage may be a form of self-segregation.
+Several major religions are silent on the issue, and still others allow it with requirements for ceremony and custom.
+For ethno-religious groups, resistance to interfaith marriage may be a form of self-segregation in order to preserve the cultural identity and religious beliefs among members of the same group, while interfaith marriage at times has been at times seen as a form of resisting boundaries established by religious and social norms.
 In an interfaith marriage, each partner typically adheres to their own religion.
 One issue which can arise in such unions is the choice of faith in which to raise the children.

 Legal status

-Human right
+Human rights

 According to Article 16 of the Universal Declaration of Human Rights, men and women who have attained the age of majority have the right to marry "without any limitation due to race, nationality or religion".
 Although most of Article 16 is incorporated verbatim in Article 23 of the International Covenant on Civil and Political Rights, the references to religious and racial limitations is omitted.
 Article 17, clause two, of the American Convention on Human Rights says that all men and women have the right to marry, subject to the conditions of domestic law "insofar as such conditions do not affect the principle of nondiscrimination established in this Convention."